inveniosoftware/docs-invenio-rdm/docs/customize/vocabularies/names.md

 ### How to import and update your name records

+InvenioRDM ships with an example set of names and ORCID identifiers.
+To disable these from being loaded, create a blank file called `app_data/vocabularies/names_orcid.yaml`.

 The Names vocabulary uses the new DataStreams API for processing vocabularies.
 You can find more information about this new API in [RFC 0053](https://github.com/inveniosoftware/rfcs/pull/53).